Davidkramer1999/currency/README.md

 3. GET /getAllCurrencies: Get all unique currencies.
 4. GET /calculateOpportunity: Calculate exchange rate opportunities between two currencies.

-Note cors.config check whiteliste if you get cors error on fe.
-Don't forget to save xml file to db to hit /updateExchangeRates with postman

 ### Getting Started Front-End/curreny !!!

 1. cd to currency
 2. npm install
 3. crete .env add be route

+### Note

+cors.config check whiteliste if you get cors error on fe.
+Don't forget to save xml file to db to hit /updateExchangeRates with postman
+I've been using node -v 20!